 The Agency has made significant strides in reducing its dependence on the electrical power grid by investing in renewable energy programs.
 In an effort to diversify and maximize renewable energy generation, the Agency installed 3.5 megawatts (MW) of solar power in 2008 and a 1 MW wind turbine in 2011.
 Combined, these projects have provided more than 50% of peak energy demand Agency-wide.
-The Agency seeks to achieve peak power independence by 2020 by improving operational efficiencies and implementing new renewable projects and energy management agreements.
+The Agency seeks to improve operational efficiencies and implement new renewable projects and energy management agreements.

 IEUA entered into a partnership with Advanced Microgrid Solutions (AMS) to install, operate and maintain 4 MW of battery storage at six IEUA facilities (four treatment plants and two pump stations).

 The batteries, supplied by Tesla, will reduce IEUA’s demand for power during peak periods, saving the Agency approximately $220,000 annually in electricity costs.
 The project will charge the batteries at night when power costs are at their lowest and use the batteries during the day when grid demand is highest and costs are exponentially higher.

 These battery storage systems will integrate IEUA’s renewable installations and give IEUA a greater ability to cost-effectively meet the Agency’s demand and optimize the delivery of self-generated electricity.
 Furthermore, the batteries can potentially act as a resource for the utility to shed grid load during periods of high demand.

 In 2008, IEUA installed 3.5 MW of solar power at its water recycling facilities and the Inland Empire Regional Composting Facility.
 The 3.5 MW of solar energy, enough to power approximately 600 homes for one year.
 To view real-time energy generated by IEUA’s solar installation, click here (net capacity 3.5 MW; gross capacity 3.6 MW).